int128/gradle-swagger-generator-plugin/README.md

 This is a Gradle plugin to do following tasks:

 - Validate an OpenAPI YAML.
-- Generate source from an OpenAPI YAML using [Swagger Codegen](https://github.com/swagger-api/swagger-codegen).
+- Generate source from an OpenAPI YAML using [Swagger Codegen](https://github.com/swagger-api/swagger-codegen) V2 and V3.
 - Generate Swagger UI with an OpenAPI YAML.
 - Generate ReDoc with an OpenAPI YAML.